Weldon Mathis

 Weldon Lamar Mathis (April 2, 1926 – October 20, 2001) was an American labor leader.
 He was secretary-treasurer of the Teamsters from 1985 to 1991.
-After Teamsters president Jackie Presser took a leave of absence for health reasons, Mathis was interim president from May 5, 1988 - July 18, 1988.
+After Teamsters president Jackie Presser took a leave of absence for health reasons, Mathis was interim president from May 5, 1988, to July 18, 1988.
 He was defeated for the presidency in an executive council vote, and served out the rest of his term as secretary-treasurer before retiring.

 Early career

-Weldon Mathis was born in Sylvester, Georgia in 1926.
+Weldon Mathis was born in Sylvester, Georgia, in 1926.
 He served in the United States Army in World War II.

 Mathis joined the Teamsters in 1946.
-Mathis' Teamster career began when he was elected business agent for Local 728 in Atlanta, Georgia, in 1950.
+Mathis's Teamster career began when he was elected business agent for Local 728 in Atlanta, Georgia, in 1950.
 He was elected the local's secretary-treasurer in 1953 and its president in 1956.
 He remained the local's president, even though he held additional national offices as well, until 1976.

-In 1957 he was hired by the Teamsters' Southern Conference to be an organizer.
+In 1957, he was hired by the Teamsters' Southern Conference to be an organizer.
 He left that post in 1967 when he was hired as an organizer for the international union.

 Mathis was appointed a vice president of the international union in 1972 to fill an empty seat.
 He was elected 1976 and re-elected in 1981.

 In 1967, president Frank Fitzsimmons appointed Mathis as his executive assistant.

 In 1978, Fitzsimmons appointed him director of the union's Building Material and Construction Department.